 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF HAWAII:

 SECTION 1.
-Currently, only two, major commercial airlines have Honolulu-based fleets.
-Because of the high costs of maintaining such an operation in Hawaii, many commercial airlines have been forced to close fleets in Hawaii as a quick money-saving alternative.
+Because of the high costs of maintaining operations in Hawaii, many commercial airlines have been forced to close fleets in Hawaii as a quick money-saving alternative.

 The purpose of this Act is to assist commercial airlines by providing a tax credit on landing fees.